Cline Falls State Scenic Viewpoint: Cline Falls

 Cline Falls is located on the Deschutes River approximately four miles west of Redmond, Oregon.
 The falls were named for Doctor Cass A. Cline (1850–1926) a Redmond dentist, who owned the land adjacent to the falls.
 The falls occur just north of the point where Highway 126 crosses the Deschutes River.
-In the 1950s, the Oregon Parks and Recreation Department acquired property above Cline Falls for the purpose of creating a day use park.
+In the 1950s, the Oregon Parks and Recreation Department acquired property above Cline Falls to create a day use park.

 Park grounds

 Cline Falls State Scenic Viewpoint is a day use park that covers 9 acre on the east side of the Deschutes River.
-It is located on the south side of the Highway 126.
-Because Clines Falls are a short distance north of the highway, the falls are not within the park boundary.
+It is located on the south side of Highway 126.
+Because Clines Falls is a short distance north of the highway, the falls are not within the park boundary.

 The park has a large open lawn surrounded by ponderosa pine, western juniper, poplar, and locust trees that extend to the river's edge.
 The park also includes riparian habitat, sagebrush covered uplands, and canyon rimrocks.
-These areas are home to blackbirds, canyon wrens, American dipper, song sparrows, and finches.
+These areas are home to blackbirds, canyon wrens, American dippers, song sparrows, and finches.
 Other song birds pass through the area during the spring and fall migrations.
 Prairie falcons and golden eagles are also found in the Cline Falls area.

 As it flows by the park, the Deschutes River alternates between small rapids and calm pools.
-The rapids pass around a number of very large boulders.
+The rapids pass around several very large boulders.
 The calm sections create wetlands along the shore that attract a variety of wildlife.
 Canada geese and other water fowl are common in the wetlands along the river.
-A number of small mammals including the Great Basin pocket mouse and sagebrush voles are found in the park as well.
+Some small mammals including the Great Basin pocket mouse and sagebrush voles are found in the park as well.